MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 In some cases, the developer may want to replace the default mapper if e.g. they do not want their data model and storage schema to match, or they want to build an optimized mapper for their scenario.
-All Vector Store connector implementations allow you to provide a custom mapper that you can implement yourself.
+All Vector Store connector implementations allow you to provide a custom mapper.

 ## Differences by vector store type